-28-IAC 12.8(1) Comprehensive School improvement The general accreditation standards are minimum, uniform requirements.
+Topic Iowa Code Rule Citation Rule Rule Interpretation Budget for professional development (accredited nonpublic schools) 281-IAC 12.7(2)(b) The board shall annually budget specified funds to implement the plan required in paragraph 12.7(2)"a."
+The amount of funds budgeted for professional development is a local decision.
+Comprehensiv e School improvement Iowa Code 256.7(21) 28-IAC 12.8(1) The general accreditation standards are minimum, uniform requirements.
 However, the department encourages schools and school districts to go beyond the minimum with their work toward ongoing improvement.
 As a means to this end, local comprehensive school improvement plans shall be specific to a school or school district and designed, at a minimum, to increase the learning, achievement, and performance of all students.
 As a part of ongoing improvement in its educational system, the board shall adopt a written comprehensive school improvement plan designed for continuous school, parental, and community involvement in the development and monitoring of a plan that is aligned with school or school district determined needs.
-The plan shall incorporate, to the extent possible, the consolidation of federal and state • The comprehensive school improvement plan (CSIP) is intended to focus on the improvement of student learning.
+The plan shall incorporate, to the extent possible, the consolidation of federal and state planning, goal setting, and reporting requirements The comprehensive school improvement plan (CSIP) is intended to focus on the improvement of student learning.
 The CSIP should be a clear, usable, and public document that communicates school/district priorities over a period of time.
 What priorities and actions a CSIP contains beyond minimum requirements is locally determined.
 For public school districts, the CSIP might also function as the program application for state and federal funds for which the district is making application.
-CSIF P1.
-There is no evidence that a school or school district's board has adopted a comprehensive school improvement plan (CSIP).
-281-IAC 12.8(1) 281-IAC 12.8(1)(a) (1) Community involvement: Local community requirements The school or school district shall involve the local community in decision-making processes as appropriate.
+Community involvement: Local community 281-IAC 12.8(1)(a)(1) The school or school district shall involve the local community in decision-making processes as appropriate.
 The school or school district shall seek input from the local community about, but not limited to, the following elements at least once every five years: 1.
 Statement of philosophy, beliefs, mission, or vision; 2.
 Major educational needs; and 3.
-Student learning goals. • How the school or school district defines "local community" is a local decision.
+Student learning goals.
+How the school or school district defines "local community" is a local decision.
 How the school or school district seeks input from the community is a local decision.
 A school or school district is not limited to conducting a needs assessment only once every five years.
 What titles/labels the school or school district uses to identify elements #1-3 in this rule is locally determined.
 "Student learning goals" means general statements of expectations for all graduates.
-The type and number of student learning The school or school district does not seek input from the local community at least once every five years about statement of philosophy, beliefs, mission, and/or vision.
-281-IAC 12.8(1)(a)(1) The school or school district does not have a statement of philosophy, beliefs, mission, and/or vision.
-281-IAC 12.8(1)(a)(1)
+The type and number of student learning goals is locally determined.
+Community involvement: School improvement 281-IAC 12.8(1)(a)(2) To meet requirements of lowa Code section 280.12(2) as amended by 2007 lowa Acts, Senate File 427, section 2, the board shall appoint and charge a school improvement advisory committee to make recommendations The name of this advisory committee is a local decision.
+Board minutes indicate that the SIAC is board-appointed.
+The SIAC shall consist of members representing the following: parents, students, teachers, administrators, and community members.